 Assigning Items

-Open any product's detail view
+Open any item's detail view

 Scroll to Legacy Wishes section